 Our Exact God

-As I read chapter 40 with all the measurements, the numbers of steps, the beveled windows, etc., I couldn’t help but remember that our God is a God of precision and order.
+As I read chapter 40 with all the measurements, the number of steps, the beveled windows, etc., I couldn’t help but remember that our God is a God of precision and order.
 He will fulfill every word He has spoken and keep every promise exactly as He intends!

 The Real Meaning of Thanksgiving